> Taking the Next Step

-Johnson said that people who are approaching retirement should start investing in annuities to cover their basic living expenses in retirement.
+Johnson said that people who are approaching retirement should consider purchasing an annuity as a source of guaranteed income to help cover their basic living expenses in retirement.
 He said they can be excellent vehicles to ensure retirement income.
 Also, annuitizing part of your portfolio lets you be more aggressive in allocating the rest of your portfolio, he said.

 An annuity could also protect you against retirement date risk by guaranteeing income starting early in retirement.
 In this case, you might buy a few years before retirement a deferred income annuity that would start making payments in the year you plan to retire.
 It will cost more, but you’ll receive income sooner.
 (Related: Does an Annuity Fit Your Retirement Goals?)

 Data from the Social Security Administration say the average man turning 65 today will live to be 84, so he might collect $72,000 on his $40,000 investment.
-By contrast, if he’d invested that $40,000 at age 58 and earned 8 percent annually on average, he’d have about $186,000 before taxes and inflation at age 78, according to calculations made using Bankrate’s investment calculator.
+So by contrast for the gentleman in the New Times example, if he’d invested that $40,000 at age 58 and earned 8 percent annually on average, he’d have about $186,000 before taxes and inflation at age 78, according to calculations made using Bankrate’s investment calculator.

 Sure, the straight investment returns more, provided that the investment achieves 8 percent each year.
-But the annuity provides guaranteed income for life, the stock market does not, and $40,000 is relatively little to risk in exchange for that guarantee; or so the argument in favor of these types of “longevity” annuities goes.
+But the annuity provides guaranteed income for life, the stock market does not.
+For some people $40,000 might be relatively little to risk in exchange for that guarantee; or so the argument in favor of these types of “longevity” annuities goes.
 And if that man lived to be 98, he’d see $240,000 in annuity income.

 It’s important to protect your retirement portfolio against the possibility of a market downturn in the years immediately before and after your retirement.
 Proper diversification, asset allocation and possibly a deferred income annuity can help manage these risks.